 The aviation operational and safety assessment of the Project has considered all aeronautical surfaces and sight line.
-The assessment has identified that the most constraining surface to site is the air traffic control line of sight to the existing manoeuvring area of Taxiway E and E5.
+The assessment has identified that there are two surfaces that constrain the development.
+Firstly is the air traffic control line of sight to the existing manoeuvring area of Taxiway E and E5 and A-SMGCS line of sight between REFTAN 2 and RU(20).

-Table 6Aviation operational and safety constraints
+Table 6 Aviation operational and safety constraints

-Assessment Surface Constraining Surface Level (AHD) Status Air traffic control line of sight 13.5 - 30m Constraining Surface Windshear (NSAF 1:35 Trigger Surface) 32 - 36m Non-Constraining Surface Obstacle Limit Surface 48.5m Non-Constraining Surface PANS-OPS 57.3m Non-Constraining Surface ILS and RSR Surfaces 24.5 - 35m Non-Constraining Surface A-SMGCS RU Sight Lines 16.36 - 31.02m Non-Constraining Surface
+Assessment Surface Constraining Surface Level (AHD) Status Air traffic control line of sight 13.5 - 30m Constraining Surface Windshear (NSAF 1:35 Trigger Surface) 32 - 36m Non-Constraining Surface Obstacle Limit Surface 48.5m Non-Constraining Surface PANS-OPS 57.3m Non-Constraining Surface ILS and RSR Surfaces 24.5 - 35m Non-Constraining Surface A-SMGCS RU Sight Lines (REFTAN 2- RU(20) 18.73m Constraining Surface

 A detailed assessment will be undertaken as part of the future building development approvals to ensure the proposed development does not impact this constraining surface.
-Any buildings or structures within the Project that infringes the air traffic control line of sight surface will not be permitted without consent/approval from Airservices Australia.
+Any buildings or structures within the Project that infringes the air traffic control line of sight surface and/or impact A-SMGCS line of sight will not be permitted without consent/approval from Airservices Australia.